hosford42/EngineeringIntelligence/PlannedArticles.md

   definitions of intelligence.
 These will hopefully each offer some kernel of truth or novel perspective which will help to move the discussion forward.
+* **CToI's Relationship to CToT**: An exposition on the close relationship between the correspondence theory of intelligence and the correspondence theory of truth (or knowledge).
 * **A Formal Definition of Intelligence**: A formalization of the ideas proposed in "An Informal Definition Of Intelligence".
 * **How to Construct a Mind**: How do we implement a system that models